-Presenilin 1 is best known for its role in processing amyloid precursor protein, which is made in the brain and other tissues.
-Research suggests that presenilin 1 works together with other enzymes to cut amyloid precursor protein into smaller segments (peptides).
-One of these peptides is called soluble amyloid precursor protein (sAPP), and another is called amyloid beta peptide.
-Recent evidence suggests that sAPP has growth-promoting properties and may play a role in the formation of neurons in the brain both before and after birth.
-Other functions of sAPP and amyloid beta peptide are under investigation.
+The γ-secretase complex may be best known for its role in processing amyloid precursor protein (APP), which is made in the brain and other tissues. γ-secretase cuts APP into smaller peptides, including soluble amyloid precursor protein (sAPP) and several versions of amyloid-beta (β) peptide.
+Evidence suggests that sAPP has growth-promoting properties and may play a role in the formation of nerve cells (neurons) in the brain both before and after birth.
+Other functions of sAPP and amyloid-β peptide are under investigation.

-More than 150 PSEN1 mutations have been identified in patients with early-onset Alzheimer disease.
+More than 150 PSEN1 gene mutations have been identified in patients with early-onset Alzheimer disease, a degenerative brain condition that begins before age 65.
 Mutations in the PSEN1 gene are the most common cause of early-onset Alzheimer disease, accounting for up to 70 percent of cases.

-Almost all PSEN1 mutations change single building blocks of DNA (nucleotides) in a particular segment of the PSEN1 gene.
+Almost all PSEN1 gene mutations change single building blocks of DNA (nucleotides) in a particular segment of the PSEN1 gene.
 These mutations result in the production of an abnormal presenilin 1 protein.
-Defective presenilin 1 disrupts the processing of amyloid precursor protein, leading to the overproduction of amyloid beta peptide.
-This protein fragment can build up in the brain and form clumps called amyloid plaques that are characteristic of Alzheimer disease.
-A buildup of toxic amyloid beta peptide and amyloid plaques may lead to the death of neurons and the progressive signs and symptoms of this disorder.
+Defective presenilin 1 interferes with the function of the γ-secretase complex, which alters the processing of APP and leads to the overproduction of a longer, toxic version of amyloid-β peptide.
+Copies of this protein fragment stick together and build up in the brain, forming clumps called amyloid plaques that are a characteristic feature of Alzheimer disease.
+A buildup of toxic amyloid-β peptide and the formation of amyloid plaques likely lead to the death of neurons and the progressive signs and symptoms of this disorder.

 Cytogenetic Location: 14q24.3